t41372/t41372.github.io/README.md

 ### Todos
 - [ ] What's new in the terminal to display new features in the terminal
-- [ ] terminal's size adaptation onto different screen size
+- [x] terminal's size adaptation onto different screen size
 - [ ] change terminal background
-- [ ] add a super cool RGB glitching effect on my name with blotter.js
+- [x] add a super cool RGB glitching effect on my name
 - [ ] try put a neon effect on something